-Of the four briefs (Music Promotion Package, Film Promotion Package, Documentary Package, and Short Film Package) the most popular has shifted from the Short Film Package to the Music Promotion Package closely followed by the Film Promotion Package.
-This shift could have been influenced by the constraints of working through a pandemic.
+Of the four briefs (Music Promotion Package, Film Promotion Package, Documentary Package, and Short Film Package), the most popular was the Music Promotion Package closely followed by the Short Film and Documentary packages.
+The Film Promotion Package has shifted from most to least popular.
+This shift could have been influenced by the lifting of constraints after the pandemic.